 AI isn’t just changing how work gets done.
 It’s changing how clients expect to pay for it.
 The traditional time-and-materials (T&M) pricing model, long the default in professional services, is increasingly misaligned with the efficiency and flexibility AI enables.

-Professional services leaders agree.
+Professional services leaders agree that traditional billing models must evolve to reflect AI-driven productivity.
 Harvard Business Review says firms must evolve their business models, and industry leaders are openly declaring the T&M model obsolete.
 And while the shift to value-based pricing models has been forecasted for years, AI is turning that slow evolution into a fast-moving imperative.

 In our conversations with innovation leaders across B2B services, the message is clear: AI is eroding the rationale for T&M pricing.

-Why now?
-Because AI is accelerating delivery without always reducing perceived value.
+AI is currently accelerating service delivery without necessarily reducing the perceived value of the output.
 Clients are beginning to ask: “If your team is twice as fast, why are we still paying by the hour?”
+As firms navigate these changes, understanding how AI impacts professional services pricing models remains a critical strategic priority for leadership.

 So how can B2B Professional Services firms transition away from time-based pricing without eroding trust or margin?

-Start by measuring the impact of AI tools on:
+Start by measuring the impact of AI tools on key financial metrics:

 By tracking these indicators, you can build the financial case for a pricing model that reflects outcomes, not just effort.